 - A $6,000 stipend for Faculty Leaders leading cohorts of 4 or more students.
 If there are more than 12 students from a department or program, a second Faculty Leader can be funded.
 Note: For departments or programs with fewer than 4 students in their cohort, we will gather the students under a single appropriate Faculty Leader; these arrangements will be worked out after all proposals have been received in February.

-- Programming funds and expert staff consultations made available to each participating department or program to help students with their writing, learning to use statistics and multi-media effectively, and developing and delivering strong oral presentations, as well as library orientations and research skills.
+- Programming funds and expert staff consultations made available to each participating department or program to help students with their writing, oral communication, library, and research skills.

 - For residential students: funding for room and board and for early arrival charges for fall quarter campus housing.

-- For day students, who for various reasons will not be living in BHC housing, full access to the Faculty Leader and class cohort, and participation in the opening dinner and closing reception as well as all September Studies-wide activities.
+- For day students, who for various reasons will not be living in BHC housing, full access to the Faculty Leader and class cohort, and participation in the opening dinner and closing reception as well as all College-wide activities.

 - The Hume Center for Writing and Speaking is an invaluable resource for Honors students during the academic year, providing individualized writing consultations on a continuing basis, skills workshops, technical assistance, and boot camps for concentrated writing.